 Ashtanga yoga is traditionally learned in what’s called a “Mysore style” class where you develop an individualized practice with the support and guidance of an experienced teacher.
 In a Mysore class the student is introduced and taught each posture, one at a time, so they can easily memorize the Ashtanga sequences with both confidence and comfort.
 When they become familiar and proficient with the prescribed sequence, they will be advanced by the teacher to the next pose.
 This lends itself to deep focus and learning to create an independent, mature personal practice.
-When beginning to learn this method we recommend students commit to practicing three times a week for a minimum of one month.
-Introduction courses following this format are offered monthly.
+When beginning to learn this method we ask new students enroll in our Introduction to Mysore course.
 More info >

 Short Forms classes are guided classes focusing on medleys of postures from the Ashtanga method.
 These powerful yet condensed sequences allow students to explore various aspects of the practice in a creative way.
 These classes are suitable for less experienced students yet make an excellent support practice for established practitioners.